-In mediation you generally have the plaintiff attorney, plaintiff (injured party), defense attorney (hired by the insurance company) and the adjuster for the insurance company.
-We can call label such individuals as the “interested parties” as they all have an interest in the outcome of the mediation and the case itself.
-The only disinterested party is the mediator.
-The mediator is usually an attorney that has many years of experience in dealing with the legal issues on either the plaintiff, defense or even both sides throughout their respective legal career.
+During a mediation, generally, everyone from both sides show up.
+This includes the plaintiff (injured party), the plaintiff’s attorney, the defense attorney (hired by the insurance company), and the adjuster for the insurance company.
+These individuals are known as the “interested parties” since they all have an interest in the outcome of the mediation and the case itself.
+The only disinterested party is the mediator, since they have no stake in the outcome.
+The mediator is usually an attorney that has many years of experience in dealing with the legal issues on either the plaintiff, defense, or even both sides throughout their respective legal career.
 They have basically heard it all.
 Thus, it is rare that a set of facts is unique to the mediator.
 Mediators come in all shapes and sizes.
 They range from being effective in moving a case towards resolution and actively working both sides in such effort to playing little role whatsoever.
-An effective mediator will have their calendar full for two months out and make a very good living in actively resolving legal disputes others problems.
-From experience, an ineffective mediator is always available and for good reason.
+An effective mediator will have their calendar full for two months out and make a very good living in actively resolving legal disputes for others.
+From experience, an ineffective mediator always has a free schedule, and for good reason.